-Commercial Bank ABL Structures
+Commercial Bank Asset-Based Loans

 For clients in a strong financial position a commercial bank's ABL group can provide attractive rates.
 Fees are typically minimal but they will require some basic reporting and covenant requirements.
 Note, that not every commercial bank has an ABL group and not every commercial bank relationship manager is familiar with asset-based loan structures.

-Many people assume that non-bank lenders are all Factors, but that is not the case.
 Factoring offers an entirely different loan product and is typically reserved for companies that cannot qualify for commercial bank or non-bank asset-based loans.

-Frequently Asked Questions - Asset Based Loans
+Frequently Asked Questions - Asset-Based Lending